Planck 2013 results. XX. Cosmology from Sunyaev-Zeldovich cluster counts: Introduction

 This paper is laid out as follows.
-We describe the theoretical modelling of the redshift number counts in Sect.~\ref{sec:modelling}, while Sect.~\ref{sec:sampleselfunc} presents the \Planck\ SZ cosmological sample and selection function used in this work.
-The likelihood we adopt for putting constraints on cosmological parameters in given in Sect.~\ref{sec:likelihood}.
-Section~\ref{sec:constraints} presents our results on cosmological parameter estimation and the robustness of our results.
+We describe the theoretical modelling of the redshift number counts in Sect.~\ref{sec:modelling}, while Sect.~\ref{sec:sampleselfunc} presents the PSZ cosmological sample and selection function used in this work.
+The likelihood we adopt for putting constraints on cosmological parameters is given in Sect.~\ref{sec:likelihood}.
+Section~\ref{sec:constraints} presents our results on cosmological parameter estimation and assesses their robustness.
 We discuss how they fit in with other cluster and cosmological constraints in Sect.~\ref{sec:discussion}, before providing a final summary.
 A detailed discussion of our calibration of the SZ flux versus mass relation and its uncertainties is given in Appendix A.